King Tides, More Waves, and January Warmth - KION546

 King Tides, More Waves, and January Warmth

 Weather Story: Building high pressure from the south is working against any further rain chances.
 Weather systems will pass to our north and send some clouds our way, but that’s about it.
-High pressure will strengthen as we head into the workweek with a gradual warm-up.
+High pressure will strengthen as we head into the end of the week with a gradual warm-up.
 High temps may be 10-15ºF above normal later in the week.

-Rest of Monday: A few low clouds near the coast and passing high clouds at times.
-Mild, with coastal highs in the upper 50s to mid 60s and mainly low to mid 60s inland.

-Overnight: Mostly cloudy with widespread high clouds.
-Lows will be in the 30s-40s.

 From the National Weather Service in Monterey: